aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

 This information will be saved in the database for later queries or inspection.
 Note that you can press TAB after writing ``builder.`` to see all inputs available for this calculation.
+In order to figure out which data type is expected for a particular input, such as ``builder.structure``, and whether the input is optional or required, use ``builder.structure??``.

 Now, specify the number of machines (a.k.a. cluster nodes) you are going to run on and the maximum time allowed for the calculation.
-The general options grouped under ``builder.options`` are independent of the code or plugin, and will be passed to the scheduler that handles the queue on your compute resource .
+The general options grouped under ``builder.metadata.options`` are independent of the code or plugin, and will be passed to the scheduler that handles the queue on your compute resource .